REBMU: Code Golf Language for Humans

 History

-I scribbled down some notes the night I thought of it, on 8-Jan-2010 in a blog post modest-proposal-for-code-golf-in-rebol.
-At that point it was only an idea with no implementation, but two days later I made the first version (capable of running the “mushed” Roman numeral example).
+I scribbled down some notes the night I thought of it, on 8-Jan-2010 in a blog post modest-rebol-code-golf-proposal.
+At that point it was only an idea with no implementation, but two days later I made the first version (capable of running the "mushed" Roman numeral example).
 Since then it has evolved into an implementation which others could reasonably start using.

-YOU CAN HELP!
 If Code Golf is an interesting game to you, or Rebol an interesting language (or both) then I invite your collaboration!

-(Note: If you believe Code Golf is of dubious benefit, I know where you’re coming from.
+Note If you believe Code Golf is of dubious benefit, I know where you're coming from.
 But I think the key is that practicing problem solving of any kind under constraints leads one to stretch into new ways of thinking.
-Some other opinions on this matter are in this StackOverflow question)
+Some other opinions on this matter are in this StackOverflow question